pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 - `use_critic`: Whether to use the Critic model
 - `use_reference`: Whether to use the Reference model
 - `use_advantage`: Whether to calculate Advantage; if False, the `AdvantageFn` call will be skipped
-- `can_balance_batch`: Whether the algorithm can automatically balance batches
+- `can_balance_batch`: Whether the algorithm allows automatic balancing when splitting a batch into microbatches (which permute the order of samples)
 - `schema`: The format of experience data corresponding to the algorithm
 - `get_default_config`: Gets the default configuration of the algorithm, which will override attributes with the same name in `ALGORITHM_TYPE`